OBELISK-TEAM/OBELISK/docs/CONTRIBUTING.md

 ## Commits

 We use slightly modified version of [conventional commits](https://www.conventionalcommits.org/en/v1.0.0/).
 A special hook has been prepared for this purpose.
 It can be found [here](https://github.com/OBELISK-TEAM/OBELISK/tree/develop/.githooks/prepare-commit-msg).
 In order to use it, copy the `prepare-commit-msg` file to `.git/hooks` directory.
-Using it on Linux might also require changing the execution privelleges: `chmod +x prepare-commit-msg`.
+Using it on Linux might also require changing the execution permissions: `chmod +x prepare-commit-msg`.
 To run the hook, use the following command: `git commit -a`.

 In order to preserve consistency among the commits please don't use any other hooks that modify commit messages.